Dairy in India: Early period

 In the Vedic period (c.
 1500 BCE), milk was one of the primary elements of the typical diet.
 Milk and milk products including clarified butter were consumed.
 The Vedas refer to milk in a number of passages and contains over 700 references to cows, which are described with high regard and referred to as aghnya (not to be killed).
 Both the Vedas and the Pali canon, which are rich in descriptions of contemporary culture, contain numerous references to offerings of milk products and their processing.
 Milk, generally boiled cow milk, was used for preparing a mixture with grains, and gruel with parched barley.

-Yogurt (curd) was another form in which milk was consumed during the period.
+Yoghurt (curd) was another form in which milk was consumed during the period.
 The Vedas describe curdling of milk by mixing a portion of soured milk into it.
 They also mention curdling of milk by the addition of plant substances such as the bark of the palash tree and the fruit of jujube, which may have contained rennet-like enzymes.
 These are some of the earliest documented references to enzymatic cheese-making.

 Indologist Wendy Doniger compares Vedic peoples to American cowboys, noting that they would often go on raids for the cattle of their rivals.
 She further observes that Vedic groups viewed cattle as a form of wealth.

 According to the Sutra literature, during the period c.
 800 BCE, boiled rice with milk or curd continued to be a common food item.
 Cows used to be milked twice a day.
 The ones which were pregnant or undergoing their estrous cycle or nursing a calf of another cow were not milked.
 The preparation of payasa is also noted.
 Madhuparka – a mixture of honey with curds or ghee was used for welcoming guests.
 The preparation of a sweet with clarified butter as one of the ingredients is also mentioned.
 The Buddhist and Jain texts of the period also regard milk and its products important articles of food, with milk-rice being especially favoured.
 They mention preparations made from curds, butter and buttermilk.
 The milk of camels and goats were also in use, in addition to that of cows and buffaloes.

 Milk, curds, and ghee were important elements of food in the Indian subcontinent over the reigns of rulers from different religious backgrounds.
 A number of foreign travellers noted the presence of dairy products in the Indian diet.